 What is BrowseAloud?

 BrowseAloud makes websites accessible to those who require online reading support, which is 40% of the US population.
 It works by reading web pages aloud in a human-sounding voice.
-The user simply hovers their mouse pointer over the text to hear it read aloud.

 This project is being implemented through CUNY to improve web accessibility and support for people with disabilities including users of assistive technologies, along with Usablenet Assistive, a technology implemented throughout the University in 2010.
 This tool is also available to all CUNY faculty, staff, and students, who host their own pages on their respective campus' websites.